JMitrovski/coffee-app/README.md

 ## Running the Project

-To start the development servers for both the React Native and Node.js applications, run:
+To start the development servers for both the React Native and Node.js applications, in the root, run:

 ```bash
 yarn dev-kill